ericranstrom/ericranstrom/_posts/2017-10-10-unity_github_pages.md

 ---
 title: "Serving Unity WebGL Builds from Github Pages"
 date: 2017-10-10
-exerpt: "In addition to supporting PC, Mac, Linux, iOS, Android, and others, Unity supports building for WebGL, which allows developers to host Unity games on the internet.
+excerpt : "In addition to supporting PC, Mac, Linux, iOS, Android, and others, Unity supports building for WebGL, which allows developers to host Unity games on the internet.
 Github Pages is a powerful platform for serving static content.
 Used together, it is easy to maintain a simple website which serves playable games."
 categories:
   - General
 tags: